Australian Institute of Health and Welfare (2022) People with disability in Australia, AIHW, Australian Government, accessed 07 October 2022.

 For more information, see Defining disability and the World Health Organization’s International Classification of Functioning, Disability and Health (ICF).

 The causes of disability are complex and often unidentified.
-The most common cause of disability is that the main condition ‘just came on’ (21%), followed by diseases, illnesses or hereditary conditions (15%) and accidents and injuries (12%).
+The most common cause of disability reported by SDAC respondents is that the main condition ‘just came on’ (21% or 931,000), followed by diseases, illnesses or hereditary conditions (15% or 649,000) and accidents and injuries (12% or 515,000).
+This varies by disability level, sex, age group and disability group:

 Data tables for this report.